 Mimesis and Reality'

-Clearly to be distinguished from the art of imitation is the art of making statements about the world.
+Clearly to be distinguished from the art of making images is the art of making statements about the world.
 In its most developed forms, this art is known as philosophy or science.
-In contrast to the art of imitation that conjures up worlds, philosophy and science make statements about the world.
+In contrast to the art of making images that conjure up worlds, philosophy and science make statements about the world.

 Also purely verbal statements have joined the feast: think of